Annaly Capital Management (NLY) Surpasses Market Returns: Some Facts Worth Knowing

-Annaly Capital Management (NLY) closed the latest trading day at $20.30, indicating a +1.6% change from the previous session's end.
-The stock's change was more than the S&P 500's daily gain of 1.03%.
-On the other hand, the Dow registered a gain of 0.87%, and the technology-centric Nasdaq increased by 1.26%.
+Annaly Capital Management (NLY) closed the latest trading day at $20.53, indicating a +0.15% change from the previous session's end.
+The stock's performance was ahead of the S&P 500's daily gain of 0.14%.
+Meanwhile, the Dow experienced a rise of 0.3%, and the technology-dominated Nasdaq saw an increase of 0.16%.

-Investors will be eagerly watching for the performance of Annaly Capital Management in its upcoming earnings disclosure.
-The company's upcoming EPS is projected at $0.64, signifying a 28.09% drop compared to the same quarter of the previous year.
-Our most recent consensus estimate is calling for quarterly revenue of $296 million, up 119.11% from the year-ago period.
+The upcoming earnings release of Annaly Capital Management will be of great interest to investors.
+The company is expected to report EPS of $0.64, down 28.09% from the prior-year quarter.
+In the meantime, our current consensus estimate forecasts the revenue to be $296 million, indicating a 119.11% growth compared to the corresponding quarter of the prior year.

-For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $2.82 per share and a revenue of $239 million, representing changes of -33.18% and -83.73%, respectively, from the prior year.
+In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of $2.82 per share and a revenue of $239 million, indicating changes of -33.18% and -83.73%, respectively, from the former year.

-It's also important for investors to be aware of any recent modifications to analyst estimates for Annaly Capital Management.
-These latest adjustments often mirror the shifting dynamics of short-term business patterns.
+Investors should also pay attention to any latest changes in analyst estimates for Annaly Capital Management.
+Recent revisions tend to reflect the latest near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Annaly Capital Management is currently sporting a Zacks Rank of #4 (Sell).
+The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has remained steady.
+Annaly Capital Management currently has a Zacks Rank of #2 (Buy).

-From a valuation perspective, Annaly Capital Management is currently exchanging hands at a Forward P/E ratio of 7.08.
-This denotes a discount relative to the industry's average Forward P/E of 7.7.
+Looking at its valuation, Annaly Capital Management is holding a Forward P/E ratio of 7.26.
+This indicates a discount in contrast to its industry's Forward P/E of 7.77.

 The REIT and Equity Trust industry is part of the Finance sector.
-With its current Zacks Industry Rank of 192, this industry ranks in the bottom 24% of all industries, numbering over 250.
+This industry, currently bearing a Zacks Industry Rank of 187, finds itself in the bottom 26% echelons of all 250+ industries.

 The Zacks Industry Rank assesses the vigor of our specific industry groups by computing the average Zacks Rank of the individual stocks incorporated in the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.